pluralsight/guides/in-review/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-no-sql-db-and-long-term-storage/article.md

-Hi All,

-Here's how we'll build an Ionic 2 app using a LokiJS database with LocalForage for persistent storage.
-All feedback is welcomed.
+In this guide, we'll build an Ionic 2 app using a LokiJS database with LocalForage for persistent storage.
+My app won't be your ordinary database-related app, though.
+Here are my app requirements:

-**My Requirements / App Wish List**

 1. a no-SQL database
 2. long-term data persistence
 3. simple, legible code and as few adapters as possible
 4. platform agnostic

-**The Main Reasons I Opted for LokiJS**
+### **The Main Reasons I Opted for LokiJS**

+LokiJS offers some distinct advantages.

 * simple, familiar JavaScript objects
 * good documentation on [lokijs.org](http://lokijs.org)